LennaHammer/English/EVP/out/words_adjective.md

 ## 841. anxious ## adjective
 /ˈæŋk.ʃəs/ EAGER
 [B2]wanting to do something or wanting something to happen
-- I'm anxious to hear her news.
+- I'm anxious `to` hear her news.
-- I'm anxious that we get there on time because I don't think there'll be many seats left.
+- I'm anxious `that` we get there on time because I don't think there'll be many seats left.

 ## 842. apparent ## adjective
 /əˈpær.ənt/ OBVIOUS
 [B2]obvious or easy to notice
-- Her unhappiness was apparent to everyone.
+- Her unhappiness was apparent `to` everyone.
-- It was becoming increasingly apparent that he could no longer look after himself.
+- `It` was becoming increasingly apparent `that` he could no longer look after himself.
-- On the subway this morning, the man sitting opposite me suddenly screamed for no apparent reason.
+- On the subway this morning, the man sitting opposite me suddenly screamed `for no` apparent `reason`.

 ## 843. appropriate ## adjective
 /əˈproʊ.priː.ət/
 [B2]suitable or right for a particular situation or occasion
-- Is this film appropriate for small children?
+- Is this film appropriate `for` small children?
 - I didn't think his comments were very appropriate at the time.

 ## 844. approximate ## adjective